-According to Faridah and Joe, the flooding of TAS's former home in Plaza Putra in Dataran Merdeka in 2003 that sparked the conversation about working with a higher learning institution on a performing arts programme.
+According to Faridah and Joe, the flooding of TAS's former home in Plaza Putra at Dataran Merdeka in 2003 was what got both of them to seek out a higher learning institution to fully realise a performing arts programme.
 The idea came from the then Prime Minister Ahmad Badawi, whom the two had affectionately nicknamed 'Pak Lah'.

-"Pak Lah told us to connect with an institution of higher learning because we were not doing quite enough to promote performing arts," said Faridah.
+"He told us then to connect with an institution of higher learning because what we did, was just not enough to promote performing arts," said Faridah.

 But it was only last year that Taylor's University reached out Faridah and Joe about forming a three-year conservatory degree programme.
 And so TUTAS, the acronym of Taylor's University and TAS, is birthed.

-"It took quite a long time to fully realise the programme actually," Joe said.
+"It actually took quite a long time to fully realise the programme," Joe said.
 "Three to four years on the drawing board at TAS before we joined with Taylor's."